 My name is Ming Yi (易鸣).
 I am an Associate Professor of Economics at Huazhong University of Science and Technology, China.
-I earned my B.A. and M.A. degrees in Economics from Huazhong University of Science and Technology, and obtained my Ph.D. degree in Economics from Virginia Tech.
+I earned my B.A. and M.A. degrees in Economics from Huazhong University of Science and Technology, China, and obtained my Ph.D. degree in Economics from Virginia Tech, USA.

 My current research interests include Macroeconomics and Financial Economics.